tldr-pages/tldr/pages/common/gox.md

 # gox

-> A tool for Go cross compilation.
+> A tool for cross-compiling Go programs.

 - Compile current Go directory for all OS and arch: